 Are arbitrators immune from liability?

-No – under the code, arbitrators are liable for wilful misconduct and gross negligence.
+No – Article 881 of the Code of Civil Procedure provides that arbitrators are liable only for wilful misconduct or gross negligence in the exercise of their duties.
 Arbitrators must:

 - perform their duties in good faith;